by Dr. Stephen Fries

 Boulder Medical Center

+In addition to these issues, vaping nicotine can cause serious addiction problems.
 According to the organization, Truth Initiative, one JUUL pod contains 20 cigarettes worth of nicotine.
 Nicotine is more addictive than opiates; once addicted, it is very difficult for a person to stop using.
 Also according to the Truth Initiative: “Early nicotine use can harm brain development, alter nerve cell functioning and increase the risk of young people smoking cigarettes.
 In fact, young people who use e-cigarettes are four times more likely to go on to smoke cigarettes than their peers who do not vape.”

 Another look at cannabis from a medical perspective